lavary/php-pdftk/draft.md

 ### Creating the Class

-Open your favorite text editor, create a new file and name it **PDFWriter.php**.
-Let's name the class `PDFWriter` as well.
+Open your favorite text editor, create a new file and name it **pdfForm.php**.
+Let's name the class `pdfForm` as well.

 #### Starting With Class Properties